LightNetDev/lightnet-library/README.md

 ## Extensions

-This VS-Code extensions are used for development:
+This VS-Code extensions are recommended for development:

 - [Astro](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) adds support for working with Astro projects.
 - [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) adds TailwindCSS (this is how we write css in this project) support.